nour-hajallie/TrelloTestAutomation/README.md

 1- Create two test user account and add them in the App.config file

-2- Add the apikey and token in the App.config
+2- Add the apikey and token of Trello in the App.config

 3- Create a board from user 1 account and add the name board to the key boardNameUI for the UI functions